 I was again in Old Delhi, standing in front of Jain Lal temple and tracing a mental path of the walk for the day.
 The more I walk around Shahjahanabad, the more I want to know.
 The more I want to explore, the more I know of that I do not know.
 I yearn to talk to the people on the road, on the side lanes, in shops, in prayer halls of various religions, in hotels and those who are walking on the same road.
 My garb makes me look like a tourist.
 And even when I speak in Hindi, people reply back in English.
 When I point this out to them, they stop and think for a moment but then again continue in English, however, broken it may be.
-This is beside the fact that I have no trace of being a non-Indian in my looks.
+This is besides the fact that I have no trace of being a non-Indian in my looks.

-Wandering Exploring Shahjahanabad, Delhi
+Exploring Shahjahanabad, Delhi

 With these thoughts in mind, I cross the road and come to a small lane, which has two main attractions, and God only knows how they came to co-exist in this narrow lane.

-Move on and the electronics gives way to the electrical goods market, with a few hidden eateries here and there.
+Move on and the electronics give way to the electrical goods market, with a few hidden eateries here and there.
 Stop by for the famous Japani Samosa, which is something that you get only on this corner.
 This time the Samosa guy also offered me to try his Sarson ka Saag.
 Which he said is his new recipe along with Tandoori Makki ki Roti.
 I tasted it, but I could not have it to my heart’s content then, but I am going back for it someday.
-Along the way you see the smallest retail formats.
+Along the way, you see the smallest retail formats.
 Where a small pushcart serves as everything from a storehouse to a kitchen to a cooking and serving platform.
 Customers just cluster around and enjoy the fresh food.